-About Losing ‘Roseanne’ Star Roseanne Barr Believes Is Penance
+About Losing ‘Roseanne’, Star Roseanne Barr Believes It Was Her Penance

-Roseanne Barr is back in the news discussing her feelings about losing her hit show on ABC, “Roseanne”.
+Roseanne Barr is back in the news discussing her feelings about losing her hit show on ABC, Roseanne.
 After a media storm which lasted over a month, Roseanne Barr has finally come to terms with her dismissal from the show (courtesy of Variety), the announcement of a spin-off, as well as her now fledgling reputation.
 In one of her latest interviews, Roseanne Barr reveals her current mindset.

-Roseanne Barr believes that losing her show “Roseanne” was penance, according to Vulture.
+Roseanne Barr believes that losing her show Roseanne was penance, according to Vulture.
 Roseanne Barr’s choice of words alone may stir up some controversy as the idea that losing the show was her self-inflicted punishment for her slew of Twitter rants on May 29.

-Many will dispute Barr’s comments that losing “Roseanne” was penance.
-Their argument that ABC had no choice but to pull the plug on “Roseanne” after the comedienne’s rants has been viewed as well-founded.
-However, Roseanne Barr has her right speak to her version of the events.
+Many will dispute Barr’s comments that losing Roseanne was penance.
+Their argument that ABC had no choice but to pull the plug on Roseanne after the comedienne’s rants have been viewed as well-founded.
+However, Roseanne Barr has her right to speak about her version of the events.
 As of now, Barr is in a stage of admission.

 Roseanne Barr has her share of regrets about the incidents which led to the cancellation of her show.
-According to CNN, Roseanne Barr even breaks down in tears during her interview on Rabbi Shmuley Boteach’s Soundcloud podcast.
+According to CNN, Roseanne Barr even broke down in tears during her interview on Rabbi Shmuley Boteach’s Soundcloud podcast.
 A seemingly contrite Roseanne Barr admits to losing everything.

 Roseanne Barr says she didn’t request any money and "just stepped away" in order for the #Roseanne spin-off to be greenlit https://t.co/JvobSJxd5F